Vitamin C is should be an integral part of our diet.

 Foods rich in vitamin C

-The best sources of vitamin C come from fruits and vegetables and here’s some data that show which ones contain the most amounts of.
+The best sources of vitamin C come from fruits and vegetables and here are some data that show which ones contain the most amounts of.

 - Kakadu plums – 5300 mg/100 grams or 530% of DV (or Daily Value).